BrendenEum/motorVAE/README.md

     --feature_attribution \
     --traversals 2021_Toyota_CamryHybrid_XLE_sedan_4Door_2.png \
     --interpolate 2007_Toyota_PriusHybrid_nan_hatchback_5Door_3.png 2025_Hyundai_Ioniq5N_nan_CUV_4Door_2.png \
-    --track_reconstruction 2017_Kia_Niro_EX_CUV_4Door_3
+    --track_reconstruction 2017_Kia_Niro_EX_CUV_4Door_3.png
 ```

-Key Arguments
+Data Parameters

-- Use `--data_dir {path}` to set the location of your training images (default evox_64x64_1).
+- Use `--data_dir {path}` to set the location of your training images (default data/evox_256x256_1-4).
+- Use `--label_file` to tell the code where to find the labels for the training data (default data/labels.csv).
+- Use `--label_cols` to input a comma-separated list of column names to use for labels (eg Year,Brand,Body,Door).
+Column names refer to columns in label_file csv.
+Default is all columns except Filename.
-- Use `--img_size 64` to set the final image resolution (default 64).
+- Use `--img_size 256` to set the final image resolution (default 64).

-What Do You Want To Do

-- Use `--train` to train the VAE from scratch.
-- Use `--resume` to resume training from last checkpoint.
-Cannot be used with `--train`.
-- Use `--reconstructions` to save visualizations of reconstructions.
-Randomly selects 10 images to reconstruct, and saves as one file.
-Only requires `--train` the first time.
-- Use `--traversals {img.png}` to see visualization of latent space traversals.
-Specify the image you'd like to do this with.
-Saves in latent_traversals/ subfolder, with one file per dimension.
-Only requires `--train` the first time.
-- Use `--extract_latent` to save latent vectors for external analysis.
-Latent vectors are actually matricies: rows are latent dimensions, columns are for each image in dataset.
-Saves two numpy files: mean and log_variance.
-Only requires `--train` the first time.
-- Use `--sample` to generate 25 images using random samples from the latent space.
-Saves as one file.
-Only requires `--train` the first time.
-- Use `--interpolate {img1.png} {img2.png}` to interpolate between the two images.
-Use `--interpolate_steps {#}` with this to specify how many steps you'd like to take between image 1 (z1 in latent space) to image 2 (z2 in latent space).
-Saves as one file.

-Parameters
+Model Parameters

 - Use `--latent_dim 128` to control the size of your latent space (default is 128).
 Larger values capture more details but may be harder to train.
 - The weight for L1 reconstruction loss is normalized to 1.0.